liberatorycomputing/DataActivismProgram/Lesson 11.md

 ### Resources
 - Paper
 - Chips
-- Discussion Video
+- <a href = "https://drive.google.com/file/d/1bRICBsqy1a5EYa41KEDPcqgkNmp1wWsx/view?usp=drive_link">Breaking Down stereotypes of Researchers Discussion Video</a>
+- <a href = "https://drive.google.com/file/d/10HgKeK3H_07nlnffojd5Qa67LX7R1Jyf/view?usp=drive_link">Breaking Down stereotypes of Researchers Slides</a>

 ### Activity Steps
 #### Part 1

 1. Make sure everyone has a sheet of paper and a pen.
 2. Play the video titled, “Breaking Down Stereotypes of Researchers” from the beginning until 1 minute and 8 seconds.
-Here is the script and slides that correspond with the activity.
+Here is the <a href = "https://docs.google.com/document/d/1HC4a5uqU4JLb8kXGGh_mp81NKAdlNYSluxeiM-SSfzk/edit?tab=t.0">script</a> and slides that correspond with the activity.
 Students should upload their image to this Google Classroom link
     - Ask each person to take a few minutes to draw a picture responding to the question: “What does a researcher look like?”
 (8 minutes)
     - **Students should answer the following questions on the back of their paper.** After everyone has drawn their image, ask everyone in the group to share what  they’ve drawn.
 They should answer the following questions(8 minutes):
         - What/who did they draw?